-If you are married or living with a partner, you will need to make a joint claim for tax credits.
-You can only make a single claim if you do not have a partner.
+If you are married or living with a partner, you'll need to make a joint claim for tax credits.
+You can only make a single claim if you don't have a partner.

 When starting up it may be that your income precluded you from claiming tax credits in the past.
-However, income may drop substantially or a "loss" for both income tax and tax credits purposes may be able to be created by claiming allowances on equipment etc. Claims can only be backdated for three months from the date of application, so it is advisable to contact the Tax Credits office as soon as possible to make a claim.
-You may not be immediately eligible based on a provisional calculation which considers your income in a prior tax year, but you may become entitled to it at some stage.
+However, income may drop substantially or a "loss" for both income tax and tax credits purposes may be able to be created by claiming allowances on equipment etc.

+Claims can only be backdated for three months from the date of application, so it is advisable to contact the Tax Credits office as soon as possible to make a claim.
+You may not be immediately eligible based on a provisional calculation which takes into account your income in a prior tax year, but you may become entitled to it at some stage.
 Telephone the Tax Credits helpline on 0845 300 3900.

-6.9 Child Benefit
+Child Benefit

 This basic credit is payable by reference to the number of children of the claimant.
-From 7 January 2013, an income tax charge has applied to this benefit where a claimant, their spouse, civil partner or person living with them earns over £50,000 per annum.
-The charge is 1% of the child benefit received for every £100 of the higher earner's earnings that exceeds £50,000 in the tax year.
+An income tax charge applies to this benefit where a claimant, their spouse, civil partner or person living with them earns over £50,000 per annum.
+The charge is 1% of the child benefit received for every £100 of the higher earner's income exceeds £50,000 in the tax year.
 So, if either you or your partner's income is £56,000, you will be taxed on 60% of the child benefit received.
-This is called the High-Income Child Benefit Charge.
+This is called the "High Income Child Benefit Charge".